The Capital of Culture and Civilization of Iran

 Today, Isfahan is the sister-city of 13 internationally renowned cities around the world, including Barcelona of Spain, Florence of Italy, Freiburg of Germany, Baalbek of Lebanon, Dakar of Senegal, Havana of Cuba, Iaşi of Romania, Kuala Lumpur of Malaysia, Kuwait City of Kuwait, Lahore of Pakistan, Saint Petersburg of Russia, Xian of People’s Republic of China, and Yerevan, Armenia.

 It is also the first Iranian city to join UCCN (UNESCO Creative Cities Network).
 UCCN was established by UNESCO, and Isfahan was elected as a member of the network on account of its handicrafts and popular arts in 2015.
 According to the definition provided by UNESCO, a creative city is a city which uses the innovation and capabilities of its citizens’ in sustainable urban development.
-So it has the perfect structure and citizen mindset to be the host for the 35th annual IASP international conference in 2018.
+So it has the perfect structure and citizen mindset for hosting the 35th annual IASP international conference in 2018 with the theme of ‘Towards Sustainable Cites and Communities: Fostering Innovation Ecosystems”.

 Isfahan is also the country’s third-largest city, and its outskirts are home to plenty of heavy industries, including steel, petrochemical, and biotechnological factories.
 Because of Isfahan’s rich industrial potential, this town has been and continues to be one of Iran’s technological and industrial poles.